embesozzi/keycloak-workshop-stepup-mfa-biometrics/README.md

 * If the user is not authenticated with MFA when managing bank accounts, it triggers the step-up to MFA :) in a lovely way

 The **Bank Loan portal** (Case 3) has the following requirements:
-* Supports OIDC login with Passkeys
+* Supports OIDC login with Passkeys → A super nice way to do the login with Passkeys autofill
-* Only authenticated user with Passkeys can view the loans
+* Only authenticated users can view and apply for the loans

 ### Use case 1: Sign up on the Global Bank Portal